Financial Aid & Loans

 |University Honors Scholarship||Competitive scholarship||All President's Scholars considered||full tuition|

 All PLNU Academic Scholarships are able to be renewed for all four years that you're a PLNU student.
-Students are guaranteed their scholarship for their first two years, and after that, a 3.4 college GPA must be attained in order to renew your Academic Scholarship.
+Students are guaranteed their scholarship for their first two years, and after that, a 3.4 college GPA must be maintained in order to renew your Academic Scholarship.

 Students are able to qualify for a Provost’s, Trustee’s or President’s Scholarship throughout the entire application process.
 That means that students are able to submit SAT/ACT scores through their last offering (June 2012) and final high school transcripts and still receive the award for which they qualify.
 The University Honors Scholarship, as a competitive award, it only awarded in February, so all students who quality for President’s Scholarships by February 1st will be considered for the University Honors Scholarship.
 The University Honors Scholarship does not require a separate application, and are awarded based purely on academic merit.